ElisaRMA/Getting-and-Cleaning-Data-Course-Project/README.md

 # Code Book

+Code book with the explanations on each variable and column

 # Tidy data

 Output of the run_analysis.R script, after all instructions were followed.?The dataset contains the average of each variable for each activity and each subject.